AppSaloon/condolence-manager/readme.txt

 == Screenshots ==
 1. Condolences postfields - overview
 2. Condolences postfields - create private url for the family to view the condolences and reply
+3. Condolences postfields - add coffee table registration form to frond-end and add emailaddress to send registrations to
-3. Condolence manager -  Determine which fields are displayed and in what order
+4. Condolence manager -  Determine which fields are displayed and in what order